 Night at the Museum: Fear

 The Museum is full of stories of risk-takers and people who have tried and done new things, made unexpected connections and achieved extraordinary things.
 It all sounded like it was pointing towards something, well thrilling.
-On Friday 8 August 2014 we played with fire, rode bucking broncs, tried unicycling, sent in the crocs and mixed it with acrobats for Night at the Museum: Thrill.
+We played with fire, rode bucking broncs, tried unicycling, sent in the crocs and mixed it with acrobats for Night at the Museum: Thrill on Friday 8 August 2014.

 Friday 14 February 2014 was also a Friday night – how serendipitous.
 We didn't want St Valentine or any of his cheesy cards.
 Night at the Museum: Love was an exploration of what it meant to love something, anything, and how inclusive and accepting love is.
 We told stories of incredible Australians that have come before us and truly loved something.
 We sang and danced, heard your declarations of love, rocked out at the silent disco and had a great time just sharing the love.

 Friday 13 September 2013 seemed like a good day to open up after dark – we had nothing else on and thought it might be fun to explore the concept of superstition for our first Night at the Museum.
 It turns out there's lots of items in our collection linked to superstitious beliefs and practices.
 So we opened our doors and tested whether you were superstitious or a skeptic, smashed mirrors, opened umbrellas inside, walked under ladders and no bad luck came our way.